grafana/tutorials/content/tutorials/grafana-fundamentals.md

 sum(rate(tns_request_duration_seconds_count[5m])) by(route)
 ```

-- Go back to the sample application and generate some traffic by adding new links, voting, or just refresh the browser.
+- Go back to the sample application and generate some traffic by adding new links, voting, or just refresh the browser. ((This would be a great place to have them change the time picker at the top.
+I added some stuff, but I thought nothing changed because it was just very small lines at the far right.
+If they change the time picker to 5 minutes or 15 minutes, then the changes will be far more obvious.))

 > Depending on your use case, you might want to group on other labels.
 Try grouping by other labels, such as `status_code`, by changing the `by(route)` part of the query.

 {{% /tutorials/step %}}
 {{% tutorials/step title="Add a logging data source" %}}

-Grafana 6.0 introduced support for logging data sources, like [Loki](https://grafana.com/oss/loki/).
+Grafana supports log data sources, like [Loki](https://grafana.com/oss/loki/).
 Just like for metrics, you first need to add your data source to Grafana.

-- In the side bar, click **Configuration** -> **Data Sources**.
+- In the side bar, click the **Configuration** (gear) icon, and then click **Data Sources**.
-- Click **Add data source**, and select "Loki" from the list of available data sources.
+- Click **Add data source**.
+- In the list of data sources, click **Loki**.
-- In the URL box, type [http://loki:3100](http://loki:3100).
+- In the URL box, enter [http://loki:3100](http://loki:3100).
 - Click **Save & Test** to save your changes.

 Loki is now available as a data source in Grafana.